SriramTalasila/catalog/README.md

   - requests
   - Virtualenc

+  run pip install -r requirements.txt to install all dependencies.

 ## How to run server
   In order to run this server you need to install python(2.7) or higher in your machine(linux/windows).